Verheyden-Tech/DCS.Contact/README.md

 ## Language

-This solution is entirely wrote in C#.
+This solution is entirely written in C#.

 ## License